It’s one of the worst emails to get as a gym owner…

 Injuries caused by improper scaling/coaching or ego

-Some coaches are more knowledgeable than others.
-Some of our members have bigger egos than others.
-How do you manage that?
-Rules.
-That’s how.
-Society does it with laws.
-So, we’ve got to have rules, and there has to be a system in place to maintain those rules and standards.
-There’s an old saying that the only things that happen automatically (unless happening via an intelligent system) are bad things… it’s called entropy.
-And it’s the natural order of things to become more disorganized over time.
-If you’re a parent, you’ll learn quickly that letting your kid choose what’s for dinner is a bad idea… ice cream and pizza forever!
+The only things that happen automatically, without effort, planning or systems, are bad things… it’s called entropy.
+And it’s natural for things to become more disorganized over time.
+If you’re a parent, you’ll quickly learn that allowing your child to choose dinner will lead to ice cream and pizza sandwiches!
 Candy and chicken nuggets until I throw up!
-The point is, they don’t know what they don’t know.
+Point is, they don’t know what they don’t know.
 And as a high-level coach or a gym owner, you’ve gotta be the adult in the room and enforce the rules that keep people safe.
 But, of course, there must be rules to enforce in the first place.
-And those rules are best when they’re external, public, and known.
-Coach’s and gyms running the Level Method have the advantage of pointing to the wall and saying “Them the rules… sorry, it’s on this board right here… so don’t be mad at me if you’ve been doing kipping pull-ups for 5 years but still can’t do a strict pull-up”
+And those rules are best when external, public, and known.
+Coach’s and gyms running the Level Method have the advantage of pointing to the wall and saying “Those the rules… sorry, it’s on this board right here… so don’t be mad at me if you’ve been doing kipping pull-ups for 5 years but still can’t do a strict pull-up”

 Continue on to 7 Reasons Your Members Leave Part II